Rona Morison: Early life

 Morison was born and raised near to Glasgow in Scotland.
 Morison attended St Columba's School in Kilmacolm, then joined the Scottish Youth Theatre before being accepted into the Guildhall School of Music and Drama in London at the age of 17.

 She graduated from the Guildhall School of Music & Drama in 2011, after attending workshops with Charlotte Munkso at Prima del Teatro and with the Royal Shakespeare Company.

 Career

 Film and television

 In 2020, Morison appeared in a main role as Chell in the Michael Caton-Jones directed Our Ladies, the world premiere of which, was held at the 2019 BFI London Film Festival on 4 October. and was later screened at the 2020 Glasgow Film Festival.

 In 2022, she starred as Danni in the Glasgow-based 3-part BBC drama thriller The Control Room, alongside Daniel Portman.

-In 2025, Morison secured the role as narrator for series 7 of the BBC television series This Farming Life.
+Morison has also been the narrator of series 6,7 and 8 of the BBC television series This Farming Life.
 In 2025, Morison starred as Lady Macduff in a cinematic version of the successful 2024 play production of Macbeth, which also starred David Tennant and Cush Jumbo.